Lewis Lyne: Early life and military career

-He returned to England to attend the Staff College, Camberley from 1935 to 1936, where his fellow students in his year included Eric Bols, Terence Airey, Joseph Charles Haydon, Geoffrey Bourne, Walter Lentaigne, Freddie de Guingand and Charles Keightley, along with both Henry Wells of the Australian Army and Rod Keller of the Canadian Army.
-While there, on 16 October 1935 he was promoted to captain.
+Lyne returned to England to attend the Staff College, Camberley, from 1935 to 1936, where his fellow students included Eric Bols, Terence Airey, Joseph Charles Haydon, Geoffrey Bourne, Walter Lentaigne, Freddie de Guingand and Charles Keightley, along with both Henry Wells of the Australian Army and Rod Keller of the Canadian Army.
+While there, on 16 October 1935, he was promoted to captain.
 After graduating he became a staff officer at the War Office in 1938 until the outbreak of war the following year.
 He was made a brevet major on 1 July 1938, a major on 1 August, and brevet lieutenant colonel on 1 July 1939.